 It is a rural school situated in the township of Eagle Point between Bairnsdale and Paynesville in a picturesque setting overlooking Lake King, one of the Gippsland lakes.
-Many of the families of children attending this school work in Bairnsdale that has a population of approximately 13,000 people.
-It is a short, scenic drive of 10km along the Mitchell River.
+The current enrolment is 126 children.
+The school services families from Bairnsdale, Eagle Point, Paynesville, Newlands Arm, and the surrounding rural area.
+Many of the families of children attending this school work in Bairnsdale and Paynesville which has a combined population of approximately 20,000 people.
+Eagle Point is a short, scenic drive of 10km along the Mitchell River to Bairnsdale.
 Our school offers an alternative to the larger schools in the district for parents who appreciate the advantages of a rural school.

-The current enrolment is 128 children.
-We run seven classrooms, Room1 (P/1), Room 2 (P/1), Room 3 (5/6), Room 4 (5/6), Room 5 (2/3/4), Room 6 (2/3/4) Room 7 (2/3/4).
-Children are positioned in classrooms to best suit their needs and placed with teachers accordingly.
-All rooms are supported by Education Support Offices to support the classroom teacher meeting the needs of all children.
+Our classrooms are largely composites, composed to best suit the needs of students.
+Teachers and Education Support Officers are placed to ensure we support those needs.
 The specialists areas provided are Physical Education, Science and Social Skills.
-We have support programs offering an Oral Language Program, Reading Assistance Program, Soundwaves (Foundation to 6), Special Friends Program, Buddies, Clubs, Early Learning Playgroup and School Chaplain.
+We have support programs offering an Oral Language Program, Reading Assistance Program, Soundwaves (Foundation to 6), Special Friends Program, Buddies, Clubs, Early Learning Playgroup and a School Chaplain.

 Our school strives for success through using the approach of ‘Choice Theory’ developed by William Glasser.
 Teachers have been extensively trained in this approach which centres on authentic relationships, knowing and meeting the needs of individuals and understanding that each person has a quality world that differs to their own.
 Our students are developing understandings that every action is chosen, consequences occur because of their actions.
 In the classroom students strive for quality in their work.
 Our students have begun to identify quality work and verbalise why they believe it is so.
 Celebration of quality work occurs at our Friday afternoon assemblies.